Champions League & Europa League Betting Offers and Free Bets 2021

 Knock-Out Stages

-At the final 16 stage the country protection remains in place, meaning teams form the same league are not drawn together.
-Teams play two legs, home and away, with the overall winner on aggregate going through.
-Away goals count, this means if a match is drawn over two legs the team with the most goals away from home will go through.
-If teams are equal on away goals the tie will progress to extra time and penalties.
+From 1965 until 2021 away goals counted, that meant if a match is drawn over two legs the team with the most goals away from home would go through.
+If teams were equal on away goals the tie would progress to extra time and penalties.

 Both the quarter and semi-finals follow the same format although at this stage the draw is completely random as any country protection is removed.